astutespruce/sa-blueprint-sv/analysis/prep/README.md

 ### Summary unit statistics

-The count in each bin, and zonal mean (where applicable) were calculated for the Blueprint, all indicators present in each summary unit, urbanization, SLR, counties, land ownership, and land protection status were extracted using `tabulate_area.py`.
+The count in each bin is calculated for the Blueprint, all indicators present in each summary unit, urbanization, SLR, counties, land ownership, and land protection status were extracted using `tabulate_area.py`.

 This takes roughly 2.5 hours for HUC12s and marine blocks with the 30m input data.